sferez/Noisy_Entropy_in_Languages/README.md

 ### Social Media Data

 For the Social Media data, Twitter was used as the main source.
 The data was collected using scraping, streaming and Twitter API.
+A total of around 200-300 million tweets were collected, using different methods.

 To comply with Twitter's Terms of Service, the data used in this project is only shared dehydrated.
 Which means that the data is shared in the form of tweet ids, and not the full tweet.